 Item Shire Responsibility Community Involvement Street Tree Preservation Please refer to the "Street Tree Preservation Management Procedures" Street Trees Maintenance The Shire is responsible for all maintenance on street trees.
-Landscaped verges The Shire may undertake basic brush cutting and mowing as part of the normal verge maintenance program.
+Landscaped verges Turf (excluding The Shire may undertake basic brush cutting and mowing as part of the normal verge maintenance program.
 Residents are required to maintain their verges, including water, fertilising planting, debris and weed control and/or removal.
-Turf (excluding artificial Turf) Residents are required to regularly maintain their lawns, including water, fertilising weed control and/or removal and mowing.
+Residents are required to regularly artificial Turf) maintain their lawns, including water, fertilising weed control and/or removal and mowing.
 Artificial Turf The Shire does not support the placement of artificial turf on the verge.
 Residents will be encouraged to removal all artificial turf.
 The Shire will not undertake any maintenance or reinstatement where artificial turf has been placed.
 Residents are required to regularly maintain their verge, including weed control and/or removal and clearing.

 Item Shire Responsibility Community Involvement Unformed and gravel verges The Shire will undertake basic mowing and/or brush cutting as part of the normal verge maintenance program.
 Residents are required to regularly maintain their verge, including weed removal.
 The Shire may undertake weed spraying as required.
 Where gravel is found to regularly spread onto footpaths or the road, the Shire may require the resident to undertake additional treatments to prevent further occurrence.
 Utility or Third Party Works From time to time, utilities and third parties are permitted to undertake work on the verge.
 This work is generally permitted under separate legislation.
 If damage occurs, the resident should, in the first instance, contact and negotiate any repairs directly with the responsible authority.
-If the matter remains outstanding, the resident should utilise the standard complaint process for the responsible authority. the standard complaint process for the respon sible authority.
+If the matter remains outstanding, the resident should utilise the standard complaint process for the responsible authority.
 Fire Mitigation The Shire is responsible for fire mitigation works on the verge.
-Residents are encouraged to undertake mechanical removal and chemical treatment of their verges to assist in the protection of their properties and neighbourhood Please refer to "Roadside Fire Mitigation Management Procedures"
+Residents are encouraged to undertake mechanical removal and chemical treatment of their verges to assist in the protection of their properties and neighbourhood Please refer to "Roadside Fire Mitigation Management Procedures" Storage of materials on verge The Shire does not support the long term storage or stockpile of materials on verges.
+The Shire may request the resident removes such materials as they detract from the streetscape and hinder maintenance.
+Upon completion of works inside a property or on a verge and as initiated by the resident, all materials must be removed and the site levelled.